Skip to main navigation Skip to search Skip to main content

 £1,410,000 Co-applicant.
 NIHR Health Technology Assessment (2022): The UNITY trial - a randomised controlled trial to compare the different methods of infertility treatment (PI Dr Jackson Kirkman-Brown, University of Birmingham).

 £4000 Principal Investigator.
-Research England (2022): Co-development of a research agenda for Premenstrual Dysphoric Disorder in the UK (initiated with University of Birmingham, now ongoing with UWS).
+Research England (2022): Co-development of a research agenda for Premenstrual Dysphoric Disorder in the UK (initiated with University of Birmingham, completed with UWS).

 £5000 Principal Investigator.
 ESRC Impact Accelerator Fund (2022): Co-development of a systems map and programme theory for suicide prevention in people with Premenstrual Dysphoric Disorder (initiated with University of Birmingham, now ongoing with UWS).